Lahaul and Spiti district: Demographics

+Languages and cultures

-The district has % of its population speaking Kinnauri, % Pattani, % Bhotia, % Hindi, % Nepali and % Tibetan as their first language.
+% of the population speaks Kinnauri, % Pattani, % Bhotia, % Hindi, % Nepali and % Tibetan as their first language.

 The language, culture, and populations of Lahaul and Spiti are closely related.
 Generally, the Lahaulis are of Tibetan and Indo-Aryan descent, while the Spiti Bhot is closer to the Tibetans, owing to their proximity to Tibet.
-The district has a Himachal Pradesh state legislative law in place to curb antique looting by travelers given past incidents.
+The district has a Himachal Pradesh state legislative law in place to curb antique looting by travelers, given past incidents.
 In the pre-independence era, the ethnic tribal belt was divided into the British Lahaul and the Chamba Lahaul, which was merged with Punjab post-1947.
 This is the second-largest district in the Indian union.

 The language spoken by both the Lahauli and Spiti Bhots is Bhoti, a Tibetic language of the Western Innovative subgroup.
-They are very similar to the Ladakh I and Tibetans culturally, as they had been placed under the rule of the Guge and Ladakh kingdoms at occasional intervals.
+They are very similar to the Ladakh and Tibetans culturally, as they had been placed under the rule of the Guge and Ladakh kingdoms at occasional intervals.

 Among the Lahaulis, the family acts as the basic unit of kinship.
 The extended family system is common and evolved from the polyandric system of the past.
 The family is headed by a senior male member, known as the Yunda, while his wife, known as the Yundamo, attains authority by being the oldest member of the generation.
 The clan system, also known as Rhus, plays another major role in the Lahauli society.

 The Spiti Bhot community has an inheritance system that is otherwise unique to the Tibetans.
 Upon the death of both parents, only the eldest son will inherit the family property, while the eldest daughter inherits the mother's jewelry, and the younger siblings inherit nothing.
 Men usually fall back on the social security system of the Trans-Himalayan Gompas.